BackdoorTech/Bridge/README.md

 In the virtualDom can be set anything function object and variable even instance of string, number e class

+## Why Bridge

+When facing a behaviour of a particular component that is unpredictable or need to be changed dynamically.
+Bridge can solve this problem for you.

 ## Development Requirements
 node >= 14